High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Propagating Particles in Realistic Jets

 \subsubsection{Photomeson production ($p\gamma$) Interactions}

 At every time step $\Delta t$, a photopion production probability $f_{p\gamma}$ is calculated such that $f_{p\gamma} = t_{p\gamma}^{-1} \Delta t $, where $t_{p\gamma}$ is the photomeson cooling time.
 A detailed account of $t_{p\gamma}$ calculations for isotropic photon fields and interactions at a known angle for both protons and nuclei with atomic mass A is provided in Appendix~\ref{photomes_appendix}.
+For $p\gamma$ interactions, we assume a multiplicity of 1 for neutrinos (with energies $E_\nu \sim E_p/20$) produced in one interaction of a relativistic proton, which is valid when the resonance and direct production are relevant.
+This assumption is valid when target photon spectra are sufficiently soft \citep{murase+08a}.

 In general, the cooling time depends on the particle position and on the AGN luminosity; therefore, we cannot use dimensionless quantities but need to introduce physical scales for the magnetic field strength and for the jet size and luminosity.
 For instance, the left panel of Figure~\ref{tpg} shows the cooling time for protons of different energies located 750 pc away from the base of the jet along the spine ($z$-direction in Figure~\ref{cone}), for a jet with radius $\rj = 15$pc and an apparent bolometric luminosity $L_{\rm bol} = 10^{48}\ergs$.
 In this characteristic example, we show the contribution from isotropic photon fields (BLR, IR, stellar light, and CMB, as in the legend) and the angle-dependent interactions with the beamed non-thermal continuum (cyan and purple lines).
 The left panel of Figure~\ref{tpg} shows that the non-thermal contribution provides the shortest photomeson production cooling time (even for tail-on interactions, i.e., $\theta = 0$).
 These cooling curves depend on the particle position (distance from the base of the jet and position with respect to the non-thermal continuum cone of influence) as will be further discussed below.